massmux/veramount/README.md

 #change length to 4096 and exit
 ```

-## move the gpg key to yubikey device
+## Move/install the gpg key to yubikey device

  Move the key to yubikey device